-A registered patent practitioner who is not of record can present oral arguments without a power of attorney needing to be updated or changed.
+A registered patent practitioner, who is not of record, may present oral arguments without change to or submission of a new power of attorney.
 To do so, the registered patent practitioner of record may grant authority to the registered practitioner who is not of record by submitting a written authorization in the file.
-Practitioner may use Form/PTO/SB/84 "Authorization to Act in a Representative Capacity."
-This form is available from the USPTO website at www.uspto.gov/web/forms/sb0084.pdf.
+The authorization shall include the name and registration number of the practitioner who will be arguing.